Lockdown latest – a summaryBack to top

 I’m due to have a new aid/adaptation in my home.
 What will happen now?

-We have cancelled any ongoing work on adaptations, and any work that is yet to start on site has been postponed until further notice.
-We’ll still carry out urgent adaptations that support you or a member of your household to be discharged from hospital, wherever we can.
-We’ll also continue to log any referrals we receive during this time, and we’ll contact you directly to advise of next steps.
+We’re still carrying out urgent adaptations that support you or a member of your household to be discharged from hospital, wherever we can.
+We’re also continuing to log any referrals we receive during this time, and we’ll contact you about next steps.

 I live in a flat.
 Are communal area safety inspections still happening?

 Yes, but some of them may happen less frequently than usual.
-This is to help us make the most of our resources, so we can support those most vulnerable, whilst continuing to keep you safe.
+This is to help us make the most of our resources, so we can support those customers that need our help most, whilst continuing to keep you safe.
 You can still report any problems you see in communal areas to us in the usual ways.

-Our teams are following the latest Government advice on social distancing, so please make sure you stay in your home while we carry out these checks.
+Our teams are following the latest Government advice on social distancing whilst carrying out these checks so please make sure you stay in your home and keep a distance from our teams.

 Can I pay without leaving my home?